ktaylor63/southeast/site/content/wildlife/birds/eastern-black-rail.md

 Within the northeastern United States, historical records for the eastern black rail during the breeding season exist from Virginia to Massachusetts with most of the observations in Maryland, Delaware, and New Jersey.
 The subspecies also was historically present during the breeding season at inland and coastal locations throughout the southeastern United States.
 Texas, Florida, South Carolina and North Carolina were considered historical strongholds for the subspecies in the Southeast.

 Historical literature indicates a wide range of interior states supported eastern black rail in some capacity, ranging from breeding to rare migrant records.
 Those states include: Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, Ohio, Oklahoma, and Wisconsin.
+It has also been reported from Ontario, Canada.

 The eastern black rail has been reported throughout the Caribbean and Central America, and birds may migrate from the coastal United States to these areas in the winter.
 Historically, eastern black rails may have bred in Puerto Rico but the rail’s distribution is still poorly understood there and predation from the non-native mongoose may have contributed to the rail’s decline.
 The historical resident population of eastern black rails in Jamaica is thought to be very rare and possibly extinct due to mongoose predation.
 The bird is a rare resident in Belize, very rare in the Bahamas, and a rare migrant in Antigua and Bermuda.